ISLE OF SKYE: TRAVEL GUIDE

 Travelling to the Isle of Skye by plane

 There is no airport on the Isle of Skye.
 The nearest international airport is Glasgow and there is a local airport in Inverness.
-Check out cheap flights on Avia Sales.
+Check out cheap flights on Expedia using the search widget below.
 You can then hire a car from the airport.

 Travel on the Isle of Skye